’31E Scholar Society

 Caroline is a junior from Chapel Hill, North Carolina studying Naval Architecture and Marine Engineering with a minor in Electrical Engineering.
 On campus, she is the Chief Engineer for Michigan Electric Boat, a project team that is working to build a fully electric 21 foot racing boat.
 She is also a member of Cost Assistance for Resilient Engineers, Quarterdeck society, and a Departmental Ambassador for Engineering 110 classes.
 Last summer she interned at Newport News Shipbuilding and looks forward to continuing to gain engineering experience in a shipyard.
 Outside of school she enjoys running, cooking, and watching Michigan sports.

-Caroline Kahwari
+Caroline Kahwati

 Anna Klinger